Webdev-DavidM/audiophile/README.md

 ## Overview

 This full stack website was my first experience of using the react testing library, typescript and graphql.
-I have gained alot of experience in these areas integrating them into a react front end with an express backend with a mongoDB database
+The backend is hosted on heroku and the front end is hosted on a separate heroku express application to make sure react router works.

 ## Features

-- A user can
+- A user can navigate the site
+- The user can log in and sign up
+- The user can only checkout if they are signed in
+- The a
 - The user can click on an invoice which will show the invoice in more detail, from there they can edit or delete the invoice
 - The user can create a new invoice which will create a unique ID for itself and uses todays date as the invoice date
 - The form has validation which makes sure the user fills out all the relevant fields.